 The Psychology of a Drug Relapse

-When people talk about recovery from substance abuse, the fear of relapse is commonly brought up.
-Relapse is sometimes cast as an indicator that treatment was not effective or that someone’s recovery has failed.
+When people talk about recovery from substance abuse disorder, the fear of relapse is commonly brought up.
+There is a persisting stigma that casts an individual’s relapse as an indicator that treatment was not effective, or that their recovery is a failure.
 This is not the case.
-Relapse is obviously something to be avoided, and relapse prevention is a key component of sustained recovery.
-However, a relapse episode does not mean that one’s recovery, and the valuable lessons learned were all for naught.
+While abstinence is the ultimate goal in recovery from a substance use disorder and picking up again one should avoid, relapse can happen.
+This is why prevention strategies are key components to sustaining recovery.
+It’s also important to note that a relapse episode does not mean that one’s recovery, and the valuable lessons learned, were all for naught.

-Rather, it signals that one needs to change strategy – as DrugAbuse.gov notes, “Successful treatment for addiction typically requires continual evaluation and modification as appropriate”.
-Numerous physical, psychological, and environmental factors contribute to relapse.
-Understanding these factors can help one avoid relapse or learn what to do if relapse occurs.
+Rather, it signals that one needs to change strategy.
+For treatment to remain successful, continual evaluation and modification is often helpful.
+Many factors contribute to a person regressing back to their substance of choice.
+Numerous physical, psychological, and environmental elements can contribute to a backslide.
+Understanding these factors can help one avoid relapse or learn what to do if one occurs.

-One obvious risk factor for relapse is long-term drug use.
+One obvious factor for is long-term drug use.
 Many drugs can cause what is known as post-acute withdrawal symptoms, known as PAWS, where cravings, and a number of physical and emotional symptoms associated with drug use can continue past treatment.
 Drugs can change the brain’s pathways, with lasting effects on mood, cravings, and behavior that may push the user towards a greater likelihood of relapse.
-The presence of mental disorders, such as anxiety and depression, greatly increases one’s likelihood of relapse.
-Certain personality traits, such as high levels of neuroticism or low levels of conscientiousness, are also associated with higher relapse rates.
+The presence of mental disorders, such as anxiety and depression, greatly increases one’s likelihood.
+Certain personality traits, such as high levels of neuroticism or low levels of conscientiousness, are also associated with higher rates.

-Numerous environmental factors also influence the risk of relapse.
-One study found that fights among family or friends, as well as drug abuse or criminal activity by those who surround the user, increased the likelihood of relapse.
-Familial cooperation and support decreased the risk of relapse significantly.
+Environmental factors such as discord among family or friends, as well as drug abuse or criminal activity by those who surround the user can also increase the likelihood of relapse.
+Familial cooperation and support decreased the risk significantly.
 Another study found that “predictors of relapse included living independently and lack of continued substance abuse treatment.”